Bromsgrove: Landmarks

 There is a statue of Alfred Edward Housman in the high street, which was erected in 1985.
 There is also a sculpture of a dryad and boar in the high street, commemorating the work of the Bromsgrove Guild.

 Bromsgrove is home to Grafton Manor which dates back to the 14th century.
 It has a rich history, with one of the daughters of John Talbot married to Robert Wintour, who was involved in the Gunpowder Plot.

 Economy

 In 2004, 33,175 people in Bromsgrove District were in employment.
-Manufacturing, retail, and services were the biggest sectors of employment in 2001.
+Manufacturing, retail and services were the biggest sectors of employment in 2001.

 Many of Bromsgrove's residents find employment in Birmingham, Redditch, Worcester and other places along the motorway network.
 MG Rover was a major employer of Bromsgrove residents until its collapse in May 2005.
-Bromsgrove is still home to LG Harris Ltd, a paint brush and decorator's tool manufacturer in Stoke Prior (known locally as "Harris Brush" or just "The Brush").
+Bromsgrove is still home to LG Harris, a paint brush and decorator's tool manufacturer in Stoke Prior (known locally as "Harris Brush" or just "The Brush").
 Business parks in Aston Fields and Buntsford Hill are helping to revitalise the local economy, in addition to newer developments such as Saxon and Harris Business Parks.
 Bromsgrove District Council is aiming to create a technology corridor along the A38 to take advantage of the area's road links.